 Provider owns the Product IP, and in any circumstances where it does not automatically have such ownership, Client will transfer it to Provider and will do all things necessary to ensure that full legal ownership of the Product IP passes to Provider.

-Client warrants that it will not do any of the following, or permit any person over whom it has effective control to do so:
+Client warrants that it and its Authorised Users will not do any of the following, or permit any person over whom it has effective control to do so:

 - copy or reproduce, or create an adaptation or translation of, all or part of the Product IP in any way, except to the extent that reproduction occurs automatically through the ordinary use of the Services in accordance with the Agreement;